By Aswathy Gopalakrishnan

 It is significant to know that food allergy is different from food intolerance.
 Although some of the symptoms may be similar, food intolerance does not affect the immune system.

-Common food allergies in children
+Common food allergies in children (and babies):

-Numerous foods can cause food allergies in children.
+A variety of foods can cause food allergies in children.
 Yet, the following foods are categorized are the most common child allergies:

 It is the most common food allergy in infants and young children.
 Although some children may outgrow their allergy as they grow up.